A Charlie Brown Christmas Redux ... and redux and redux

 the 2008 holiday season, when it was "re-branded" and issued through all Blockbuster outlets.
 The jacket design

-and tracking sequence are identical to the 2006 USPS version, although you'll find twin copyright dates on the
+and tracking sequence were identical to the 2006 USPS version, although you'll find twin copyright dates on the

 back: 2006 and '08, both by Concord Records.